Guaranteed to Stop Bailiff Action in 24 hours

-Council tax bailiffs can charge you the following fees if they start the type of action described.
+Council tax bailiffs can charge you the following fees if they start the type of action described above.

 - £75 for being instructed by the creditor, carrying out initial checks, investigations and receiving payments.

-- £235 to cover visiting and entering premises and taking control of your goods.
+- £235 to cover visiting and entering the premises and taking control of your goods.

 - £110 to cover attending to remove your goods for sale, valuing them and arranging for them to be sold.